tanimislam/gnebehay_parser/README.rst

 Problem
 -----------
 The problem is to bring algebraic expressions represented as a string into a form that can be easily reused for doing something interesting with it, such as computing the result of the expression or visualizing it nicely.
-The allowed algebraic operations are *addition*, *subrtraction*, *multipilcation*, *division*, as well as using (nested) parentheses ``( ... )``.
+The allowed algebraic operations are *addition*, *subtraction*, *multipilcation*, *division*, as well as using (nested) parentheses ``( ... )``.
 The standard rules for operator precedence apply.

 |LL1| parsing
 ----------------